cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ### Configuration

-Update the variables of `_config.yml` as needed.
+Update the variables of `_config.yml`{: .filepath} as needed.
 Some of them are typical options:

 - `url`
 - `avatar`